 Students build on skills learned in HIT 108 Introduction to Diagnostic Coding and HIT 109 Introduction to Procedure Coding.
 Students apply diagnostic and procedure coding to advanced scenarios and complex patient records.
 Computerized coding systems and coding conventions are covered.
 Students also analyze the impact of coding complications on healthcare reimbursements.

 This course may be taken concurrently with HIT 208, Advanced Coding I.

-better or equivalent or Instructor consent Program: Health Information Technology Recommended Prep: ENG 22, ENG 24
+HIT 108 and HIT 109 with a grade of C or better or equivalent or Instructor consent Recommended Prep: ENG 22, ENG 24

 HIT 215: Quality Management